Yeast Infection Skin Rash

 Yeast Infection Skin Rash Quick Overview

 Candidiasis is by far the most common type of yeast infection in human skin.
 Candidiasis is infection with Candida species.
 More than 20 species of Candida exist.
 The most common is Candida albicans.
 These fungi live on all surfaces of our bodies and only occasionally cause infection.
 Various types of Candida yeast infections are possible, including the following:

-Thrush is a candidal infection of the mouth and throat.
+- Thrush is a candidal infection of the mouth and throat.
 White patches appear in the mouth.
-Thrush occurs most commonly in the mouths of people with chronic diseases including diabetes and HIV/AIDS, those with cancer, and those who use systemic corticosteroids or other medications that can suppress the immune system..
+Thrush occurs most commonly in the mouths of people with chronic diseases, including diabetes, HIV/AIDS, and cancer, and those who use systemic corticosteroids or other medications that can suppress the immune system.

-Intertrigo is an irritation of the folds of the skin.
-Candidal infections commonly occur in warm moist body areas, such as the underarms, in the groin, under the breasts, and under the folds of the skin of the abdomen of people who are obese.
-Usually, skin effectively blocks yeast, but any breakdown or cuts in the skin may allow this organism to penetrate.
+- Intertrigo is an irritation of the folds of the skin.
+Candidal infections commonly occur in warm, moist body areas, such as the underarms, in the groin, under the breasts, between the legs, and under the folds of the skin of the abdomen of people who are obese.
+Any breakdown, cuts, or cracks in the skin may allow this organism to penetrate.

 - Candidal rash affects the diaper area (diaper rash).
 It is caused by candidal infection that is allowed to penetrate the skin due to moisture.

 - Candidal body rash can result from excess sweating, antibiotic use, or lack of movement leading to skin occlusion (for example, when a medication is applied to the skin and covered).
 It most commonly occurs in people with diabetes who are in the hospital.